About the Journal

 How can I apply to become an editorial board member?

-JMIR Publications welcomes guest editors to assemble a theme issue on a special subtopic.
-For more information, please visit How to guest edit a theme issue and How to suggest a theme issue.
+We are also seeking guest editors who may wish to compile a theme issue on a special subtopic.
+Click here for more information on how to suggest a theme issue.

-Alternatively, the conference abstracts may be published in a supplement, with or without selected full papers published later in a theme issue or in regular JMIR Publications issues.
-See We are organizing a conference - can we publish our proceedings / abstracts in iproceedings? regarding publishing conference abstracts.
+Alternately, the abstracts of the conference may be published in a supplement in iProc, with selected full papers published later in a theme issue or in regular JMIR issues.